yabwe/medium-editor/src/js/extensions/README.md

 ***
 ### `setInactive()`

 If implemented, this method is called when MediumEditor knows that this extension has not been applied to the current selection.
-Curently, this is called at the beginning of each state change for the editor & toolbar.
+Currently, this is called at the beginning of each state change for the editor & toolbar.

 After calling this, MediumEditor will attempt to update the extension, either via `checkState()` or the combination of `queryCommandState()`, `isAlreadyApplied(node)`, `isActive()`, and `setActive()`